Muddz/KindleHighlightsReader/README.md

 ## Features in v1.0.0
 - Trim all highlights for words or characters before and after like: `"ed.
 Hello"`   =>   `"Hello"`
 - Insert periods on all highlights.
-- Insert double or single quotations on all highlights.
+- Insert double quotations on all highlights.
-- Remove all quotation from all highlights.
+- Remove any quotation from all highlights.
 - Export as *.txt*  *.json*  *.csv* or *.pdf* files.
 - Works on Windows and MacOS